 This course is designed to provide a clear understanding of the need for multidisciplinary strategies in the management of patients with brain injuries.
+The 2019 course will feature keynote lectures by famed author and activist Rebecca Solnit and US Olympic snowboarder Kevin Pearce.

-Westin Carlsbad Resort (formerly Sheraton)
+Westin Carlsbad Resort & Spa

 5480 Grand Pacific Drive